Overview

 - Weekly Delivery Target — Team-wide weekly delivery target

-- Value Delivery — Is business value output growing?
+- Impact Delivery — Is impact output growing?

 - Delivery Predictability — Consistency score out of 100